michaud-jacobs/thesis/bielliptic/README.md

 This folder contains Magma code to support the computations in Chapter 4 of my thesis (Copmuting points on bielliptic modular curves over fixed quadratic fields).
 All code runs on Magma V2.27-7 (and hopefully on later versions too).
+All timings refer to computations running on a 2200 MHz AMD Opteron.

 This folder contains the following files (more description is contained within each file):